 Our Advocacy Over the Years

-As the outset of the COVID-19 pandemic and a sudden economic recession, FBO joined community-based organizations, education advocates, and business groups across Oregon in a joint letter calling on Governor Kate Brown and state leaders to "act with children as our north star" and uphold their commitment to equity as they mapped Oregon's road to recovery.
+At the outset of the COVID-19 pandemic and economic recession, FBO joined over 20 community-based organizations, education advocates, and business groups across Oregon in a joint letter calling on Gov. Kate Brown and state leaders to "act with children as our north star" and uphold their commitment to equity.
+This coalition developed a policy roadmap to advance racial justice in public education, a community-driven advocacy effort that has since evolved into the Oregon Partners for Education Justice.
+Thanks to sustained advocacy from community and continuing partnership with the Governor’s Office, we were proud to see Gov. Brown prioritize educational equity and racial justice in her Recommended Budget for 2021-23.

 Working in coalition, FBO successfully advocated for nearly $40 million for the Educator Advancement Council,^ ensuring that educators in all corners of the state are supported to learn and improve their practice.